Improved Regret Analysis for Variance-Adaptive Linear Bandits and Horizon-Free Linear Mixture MDPs: Variance-Adaptive Linear Bandits

-\end{lem} As the name explains, the lemma above bounds how many times $\|x_s\|_{V_{s-1}^{-1}}^2$ can go above a given value $q>0$, which is different from existing elliptical potential lemmas that bound the sum of $\|x_s\|^2_{V_{s-1}^{-1}}$.

-Let $\blue{\th_k}$ be the $\th$ that maximizes the optimization problem at line~\ref{line:a} of Algorithm~\ref{alg:VOFUL2}.
+\end{lemma} As the name explains, the lemma above bounds how many times $\|x_s\|_{V_{s-1}^{-1}}^2$ can go above a given value $q>0$, which is different from existing elliptical potential lemmas that bound the sum of $\|x_s\|^2_{V_{s-1}^{-1}}$.
+Let ${\th_k}$ be the $\th$ that maximizes the optimization problem at line~\ref{line:a} of Algorithm~\ref{alg:VOFUL2}.
 We start by the usual optimism-based bounds: due to $\cE_1$, we have

 We now take a peeling-based regret analysis that is quite different from existing analysis techniques: